- All packaging materials produce Greenhouse Gases (GHG) emissions and waste, even if they are biodegradable or compostable.

 Banned Packaging Material List

 GCC has ‘banned’ the following materials that are highly damaging to the environment and should be taken out of circulation and appropriately disposed of as soon as possible.
-Suitable alternatives exist so there is no reason to purchase them.
+Suitable alternatives exist so there is no reason to purchase them (GCC's International Volunteer Teams have researched alternatives available in London and Berlin).
 Talk to shippers and suppliers and instruct against receiving goods packed in these materials:

 - Foam ‘Peanuts’